IonutParau/TheSandboxCell/TSC_FORMAT.md

 A rotation of 3 means it is identical to the cell top-right of it.
 This allows encoding to only store a "delta" compared to the previous row, allowing it to potentially achieve better compression.

+NOTE: by above it, we mean from the equivalent spot in the segment before it.
+If it is a column, it would be to the left of it.

 ### Simplification

 Cells are allowed to be "simplified" during encoding.
 The vanilla cells are simplified by having their rotations changed in ways that do not affect their behavior.
 This is done so compression can be achieved, although technically qualifying it as lossy compression.

+### Coordinate space

+Given index i, which is from 0 to W\*H - 1, where W is the width and H is the height, and where i = 0 means the first decoded cell and i = W\*H-1 means the very last cell,

+In this coordinate system, `0, 0` is the top left of the grid, with positive x being right and positive y being down.

+If each segment is a row, then x = i mod W, and y = i / W (integer division, rounded down).
+If each segment is a column, then y = i mod H, and x = i / H (still integer division)